Police Boat 813, that was thrown 2km inland by the tsunami wave in 2004 in Khao Lak

 Assuming you can find it, visiting Stabile is a somber experience.
 There are very rarely any other people around and the poignant words and peaceful scene that surround the memorial leave visitors with plenty of information and time to reflect.

-Police Boat 813, on the other hand, has become something of a touristic magnet.
 Located off the west (inland) side of Petchkasem Road, not far from the intersection of the road leading to La Flora, the site is well-marked.
 Inside, there is an informational booth that sells CDs, books and other items, with all proceeds going to a tsunami-related charity.

-Carrie and I found our way to both Police Boat 813 and the Stabile tsunami memorial while spending a few days relaxing in Khao Lak before heading off our our awesome five day scuba diving live-aboard boat experience.
+Carrie and I found our way to both Police Boat 813 and the Stabile tsunami memorial while spending a few days relaxing in Khao Lak, Thailand, before heading off our our awesome five day scuba diving live-aboard boat experience.
 Both sites are accessible by foot, although we got around on a rented motorcycle.

 The town of Khao Lak itself is a sleepy little hamlet along the coast that reminds me a bit of the Caribbean.
 It’s main source of income is tourism: particularly the backpacker scene and scuba-tourism.
-Scenically, it’s a bit like taking your holidays in Barbados.
-The weather is always beautiful, the sea is a beautiful blue, the air is clean and the tropical environment is lush and tranquil.

 The final photos on this post are of some of the signs and plaques located around the two Thai tsunami memorials.
-To learn more about Lars Englund, sculpture of Stabile, check out his site.